Quantum Lock: A Provable Quantum Communication Advantage: Our Results

 \textbf{Security result 4 }\textit{(Informal)}: If the HLPUF-based authentication protocol (Figure~\ref{fig:protocol}) doesn't abort for a specific challenge $x$, then the probability of the adversary successfully extracting the classical outcome of the PUF is upper bounded by $2^{-m}$.
 Therefore, the challenge $x$ can be reused.

 This is an influential information-theoretic result that shows even in the presence of a powerful quantum adversary, if the challenge-response pair of HLPUF leads to successful authentication of the honest parties then the adversary has almost no information about the response $f(x)$ of the underlying CPUF $f$.
 We also show that using the same challenge for $k$ times, if the authentication is passed for all of them, the probability that the adversary successfully extracts the classical outcome of the PUF is upper bounded by $k2^{-m}$, which quantifies further this reusability feature.
 The results have been formally shown in Theorems \ref{th:uncertainty} and \ref{thm:chall_reuse_mult} in the supplementary materials.
 This feature is uniquely been enabled due to quantum communication and the specific relation between the quantum states that we use for our encoding.
-Our results have been proven using a sophisticated toolkit in quantum information theory, namely entropic uncertainty relations~\cite{deutsch1983uncertainty,coles2017entropic}, which have also been used for the full security proof of famous quantum protocols such as QKD.
+Our results have been proven using a sophisticated toolkit in quantum information theory, namely, entropic uncertainty relations~\cite{deutsch1983uncertainty,coles2017entropic}, which have also been used for the full security proof of famous quantum protocols such as QKD.

-Another relevant feature that our quantum communication-based solution provides is the cheat-sensitivity, meaning that due to the discussed quantum properties of our CRPs, a passive adversary trying to intercept and hijack the communication will be detected.
+Another relevant feature that our quantum communication-based solution provides is cheat sensitivity, meaning that due to the discussed quantum properties of our CRPs, a passive adversary trying to intercept and hijack the communication will be detected.